NEPI for Oregon UAS Accelerator Cohort 2026

 What kind of data does NEPI help us collect?

-NEPI supports structured, time-synchronized data collection across sensors, AI outputs, and system events.
+NEPI supports structured, time-synchronized, nav-synchronized data collection and processing across sensors, AI outputs, and system events.
 This makes it easier to evaluate performance, compare test runs, and support reporting during and after the cohort.

 Where can we learn more or go deeper technically?